Student Organizations Handbook

 - Fosters organizational growth through student-led mentoring and collaboration;

-- Coordinates the budgeting and financing of ICC General Fund appropriations to member organizations.
+- Coordinates the budgeting and financing of ICC fund appropriations to member organizations.

-In cooperation with University administration, SGA allocates funds collected from the Student Government and Activity Fee to improve the student experience.
+In cooperation with University administration, SGA allocates funds collected from the Campus Life Fee to improve the student experience.
 SGA supports projects related to student life, leadership development, spiritual formation, cultural awareness, civic engagement, class activities, as well as the promotion of strategic initiatives, campus unity, and communication among students, faculty, and administration.
 To learn more about serving in an elected or appointed position, please visit the SGA website at sga.pepperdine.edu.
-Students can also contact their SGA representatives by calling (310) 506-4534, emailing email@example.com, or stop by the SGA Office, located in the HAWC.
+Students can also contact their SGA representatives by calling (310) 506-4534, emailing firstname.lastname@example.org, or stop by the SGA Office, located in the HAWC.

 SGA, ICC, and the Board exist to enhance Pepperdine's co-curricular programs.
 Collectively, and individually, these student leadership groups work to improve the student experience, campus life, and University community through advocacy, representation, policy initiatives, leadership development, philanthropic events, social activities, recreation, spiritual formation, cultural awareness, and civic engagement.
-To accomplish this, each receives the following funding amounts from the Student Government & Activity Fee, which is paid by every Seaver College undergraduate student in fall and spring semesters:
+To accomplish this, each receives the following funding amounts from the Campus Life Fee, which is paid by every Seaver College undergraduate student in fall and spring semesters:

 The ICC and the Board's portion of the fee is allocated per the number of students that are attending that particular international program.

-The Student Government & Activity Fee is also assessed to Seaver College undergraduate students registered in summer term.
-A $25.00 fee will be collected for each enrolled session (1-3) of summer term and allocated to the Board for social, recreational, and leisure events offered throughout Summer Sessions 1, 2, and 3.
+The Campus Life Fee is also assessed to Seaver College undergraduate students registered in summer term.
+There is a $42.00 fee assessed to students with any summer enrollment, regardless of the number of sessions in which they are enrolled.
+All of these funds are allocated to the Board for social, recreational, and leisure events offered throughout Summer Sessions 1, 2, and 3.

-In consultation with the Dean of Student Affairs, SGA, ICC, and the Board may request adjustments to the Student Government & Activity Fee, either collectively or individually.
+In consultation with the Vice President of Student Affairs, SGA, ICC, and the Board may request adjustments to the Campus Life Fee, either collectively or individually.
 All proposed fee adjustments should be made by the end of fall semester and must be approved by a majority vote of the SGA Senate.
 The official SGA resolution and any supporting documentation will be forwarded by the SGA Advisor to the University Management Committee for final review and approval.